← Back to Blog

 • Using "Full Control" as the default — Violates least privilege and puts your site at risk

-• Forgetting to remove ex-employees — Use automated lifecycle policies with Entra ID
+• Forgetting to remove ex-employees — Use automated lifecycle policies with Microsoft Entra ID

 • Sharing entire sites with external users — Share specific libraries or folders instead